aiida-vasp/aiida-vasp/doc/source/index_old.rst

 * :doc:`Developping Data Nodes <aiida:developer_guide/devel_tutorial/code_plugin_float_sum>`
 * :doc:`Developping Workflows <aiida:developer_guide/workflows>`

-The VASP plugin provides some base and helper classes for convenience and to aid with rapid development and / or testing.
+The AiiDA-VASP plugin provides some base and helper classes for convenience and to aid with rapid development and / or testing.

 * :py:class:`CalcMeta <aiida_vasp.calcs.base.CalcMeta>`, a metaclass that allows writing calculations in a slightly less verbose yet more clear way.
 * :py:class:`VaspCalcBase <aiida_vasp.calcs.base.VaspCalcBase>`, takes over common tasks for vasp calculations while providing flexibility using hooks for subclasses.